Homes For Sale With A Pool

 On average, homes for sale in Las Vegas with a pool account for about 30% of the houses for sale.
 But, Las Vegas houses for sale with a pool over $600,000 account for about 66%.
 Hotels, parks, YMCA, and community centers are great alternatives

 Henderson homes for sale with a pool or spa are common.
 An average of about 36% of homes listed have a pool.
 In Henderson, houses for sale with a pool for sale over $600,000, percentages increase to 67% have pools.
 In Henderson, Lake Mead, parks and hotels are popular.

-North Las Vegas is known for being the most affordable city in the valley.
-There are fewer homes with pools for sale in NLV than in either Las Vegas or Henderson.
-Since lots are bigger in NLV, that means pool homes for sale usually have more room for backyard fun.
+North Las Vegas homes for sale are known for being the most affordable in the valley.
+There are fewer North Las Vegas homes for sale with a pool than in Las Vegas or Henderson.
+Since lots are bigger in NLV, that means houses for sale with a pool usually have more room for backyard fun.

 The Cost of Operating A Pool